even4void/aliquote/content/post/stata-postgresql-mac-os-x.md

 ![](/img/20121124000019.png)

-Next adventures in "Data Land": Connect from Emacs on my Airbook to a SAS server installed on another Mac running some Windows flavour (probably XP) installed on a USB key through Virtual Box!
-(I don't really like the idea, but I have to use SAS for a course...)
+Next adventures in "Data Land": Connect from Emacs on my Airbook to a SAS server installed on another Mac running some Windows flavor (probably XP) installed on a USB key through Virtual Box!
+(I don't really like the idea, but I have to use SAS for a course.)

 Not tested (probably because I don't see any point in using SQL Server or other Microsoft technology, let alone Excel): [Accessing MSSQL databases from Excel 2011 on Mac OS X 10.7 Lion](http://asmiler.blogspot.fr/2011/10/accessing-mssql-databases-from-excel.html).